Russell-Waterhouse/blog/content/post/package-managers.md

 Package managers make it mindless.
 Need to left-pad a string?
 Why write the ten lines of code to do that when you could `npm install left-pad`?

+## What I'm Doing About It

+At work, I'm continuing to use the industry-standard package managers.

+For my personal projects, I'm vendoring everything.
+And in doing so, I've resolved to build more of what I need myself.
+It is undeniably slower.
+However, it's also undeniably more stable,
+I have infinitely more control, and I feel more sane.
+More frustrated too, at times, as
+I'll sit down to build a feature and instead of the feature, I'll only have enough time to set up the infrastructure and tools the feature will need.

+For now, I'm going to stick with that.
+I'll find out in a few years whether I'm right.